-NOLA Craft Beer Experience – $75 – Available Soon!
+NOLA Craft Beer Experience – Get yours today!

 Deal Highlights of the NOLA Craft Beer Experience Card

-- Enjoy Craft Beer at 10 of the best Craft beer breweries and locations in the greater New Orleans area!
+- Enjoy Craft Beer at some of the best Craft beer breweries and pubs in the greater New Orleans area!

-- For $75 you get two flights or equivalent of 40 oz at each of the 10 locations.
-That’s about $160 worth of Craft Beer!
+- For $49 you get different Craft Beers at 10 locations!
+Two flights or equivalent of 40 oz at each participating brewery or pub, about $200 worth of Craft Beer!

-Participating Breweries/Locations
+Participating Breweries/Locations:

 3939 Tulane Avenue, New Orleans, LA 70119